-Lift the boiler and locate it on the mounting bracket.
+Lift the boiler and locate it on the mounting bracket - the boiler should be lifted by two persons.

 Note: When handling or lifting always use safe techniques - keep your back straight, bend your knees, don't twist - move your feet, avoid bending forwards and sideways and keep the load as close to your body as possible.
 Where possible transport the boiler using a sack truck or other suitable trolley.
 Always grip the boiler firmly, and before lifting feel where the weight is concentrated to establish the centre of gravity, repositioning yourself as necessary.